From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

-We investigate the emergence of linguistic properties in the FG framework and present our findings in this section.
+We investigate the emergence of linguistic properties in the FG framework according to previously stated research questions (\textbf{Q1-Q5}) and present our findings in this section.
 Each experimental setting is defined by four factors: the game type, agent population size, social structure, and training regime.
 These factors influence the emergence of different language properties, making exhaustive analysis infeasible.
 Instead, we report results from a representative subset of settings.
 For clarity, we adopt the naming convention for each experimental setting: \texttt{[game]-[population size]-[social structure]-[training regime]}.
 For example, \emph{ScoreG}-P15-Ring-XP+SP refers to a setting where $N_{\text{pop}}=15$ agents in a ring-structured network are trained with XP+SP regime on the \emph{ScoreG} game.
 This convention is used throughout our analysis.

-\textbf{Increasing population size and self-play training support interchangeable language [\emph{ScoreG}-FC].} As shown in \autoref{tab:method_comparison}, XP agents trained exclusively with each other fail to understand their own messages when paired with a copy of themselves during test time as indicated by a drop of 6\% in \emph{Self-SR}.
+\textbf{Increasing population size and self-play training support interchangeable language [\emph{ScoreG}-FC].} Since decentralized agents do not share neural network parameters, it is natural to wonder whether they develop a common language at all.
+A curious possibility is that one agent might produce L1 while only understanding L2, with the other doing the opposite.
+Moreover, it is possible that an agent trained with its partner does not understand the language it produces.
+As shown in \autoref{tab:method_comparison}, XP agents trained exclusively with each other fail to understand their own messages when paired with a copy of themselves during test time as indicated by a drop of 6\% in \emph{Self-SR}.
 Surprisingly, when agents are trained with $N_{\text{pop}} = 3$, they maintain high \emph{Self-SR} even without explicit self-play, suggesting that population training encourages the emergence of interchangeable language.
 These agents also develop more consistent language, as indicated by a higher \emph{LS} of 0.53 compared to the XP alone.
 Furthermore, XP+SP agents achieve high \emph{Self-SR} due to their direct exposure to SP.
-Interestingly, they also exhibit greater language similarity across agents, with an \emph{LS} of 0.59, outperforming XP agents even in population settings.
-We also provide a theoretical analysis to explain why training with more partners and training with SP can lead to a shared language in \autoref{sec:theory}.
+Interestingly, they also exhibit greater \emph{LS} across agents, with an \emph{LS} of 0.59, outperforming XP agents even in population settings.
+Agents with high \emph{LS} produce similar messages, while agents with low \emph{LS} produce distinct ones in the embedding space (\autoref{fig:embedding_by_agents}).
+Finally, we provide a theoretical analysis showing why training with more partners and with SP leads to more common language in \autoref{sec:theory}.